-During the Easter holidays, we held two fun participation events.
+During the Easter holidays, staff and young people from our South England office held two fun and active participation events.
 Both were at a Clip ‘N Climb centre where carers and young people could try out different climbing challenges.

 At Clip ‘N Climb Exeter, three carers and three young people joined us for a session.
 Two young people tried breaking one of the centre’s records on the ‘Speed Wall’, which currently stands at five seconds.
 They came very close, managing to get to the top in only twelve seconds!

 One young person stated he was afraid of heights before the session.
 However, he ended up trying every challenge and showing some amazing climbing skills.
 One young person and one carer even tried the most daunting challenge, the ‘Leap of Faith’, where climbers have to scale a large pole to a high point in the arena, then walk the plank before leaping out into space to catch a trapeze.
 We found it hard to watch from the balcony!